 I never had a specific need for the Pencil on an iPad.
 After all, Apple predominantly markets its Pencils for artists and graphic design professionals – a category I do not belong to.
 However, I decided to give the Pencil 2 a go after reading many favorable reviews.
 And I now understand why.

-The Pencil is incredible, and I use it way more than I expected.
+The Pencil is incredible, and I use it way more than I initially expected.

 For instance, I now take all my notes on the iPad.
 Gone are the handwritten scraps of paper scattered around my house or at work.
 My notes are now digitally stored and organized on my iPad.
 And writing with the Pencil on the iPad Pro is quite amazing.
 There is no observable latency at all.
 It will however take a couple of days to adapt from writing on paper to writing on a glass surface.
 I also make annotations in PDF documents with the Pencil as well as use it as a highlighter while reading books.